Helping to make science and engineering accessible for all

 The language of science

-Nanogirl hears people say that science is hard or confusing and she wants to help to change that perception.
-Scientists sometimes use big, long words, that can intimidate and confuse people but Nanogirl wants the world to know that each of these worlds can be replaced with much smaller words to help describe the science.
-Understanding the language of science is just like learning any new language, it takes time, practice and sometimes a good teacher will really help.
+Dr Michelle Dickinson hears people say that science is hard or confusing and she wants to help to change that perception.
+Scientists sometimes use big, long words, that can intimidate and confuse people but through Nanogirl she wants the world to know that each of these worlds can be replaced with much smaller words to help describe the science.
+Understanding the language of science is just like learning any new language, it takes time and practice but has the potential to open up a whole new fascinating world of discovery.

-Science is important, even if you are not a scientists as there are many decisions that you have to make each day which are based on scientific evidence or data.
-Medicines that doctors prescribe, climate change and vaccinations are just a few of them, and understanding science will help you to make the right decision for your life.
+Even if you are not a scientist or an engineer, being able to understand their fundamental principles is important.
+There are many decisions that we each have to make each day which are based on scientific evidence or data.
+Medicines that doctors prescribe, the impacts of climate change and the importance of vaccinations are just a few of them, and being open to understanding how science is carried out will help you to gather important evidence to help you to make the right decision for your life.

-NanoGirl brings big science to the stage for her explosive live show!
+NanoGirl brings big science and engineering to the stage for her explosive live show!

-Covering Bernoulli’s principle, firing a massive air vortex cannon, holding fire in her hands and exploding thousands of ping pong balls, this show has science like you’ve never seen it before!
-Safe for all ages, this family friendly show shows you simple experiments you can do at home.
+Covering Bernoulli’s principle, firing a massive air vortex cannon, holding fire in her hands, building a hovercraft and exploding thousands of ping pong balls using only air pressure, this show has science like you’ve never seen it before!
+Safe for all ages, this family friendly show shows you simple experiments you can do at home and is the first female led touring science show that can be customised to the language of your choice.

 100 Days Project